 Lame.
 Lame.
 Learning.
-This is still a widespread myth when it comes to acquiring knowledge.
+This is still a widespread myth when it comes to acquiring knowledge and skills.
 And wrongly so.
 Firstly, learning today can be interactive, entertaining and activating.
 Secondly, learning is not specifically limited to just one phase of life, school and training.
 On the contrary.
 Learning is a life task.
 Learning takes place in different contexts.
 Learning is independent of age.
 And learning can be fun.
 After all, digitization and new learning formats make it possible to acquire know-how that is far removed from dusty textbook knowledge.

 Cherry pie and coding

 What do cherry pie and coding have in common?
 You're not born with either skill.
 But that's about it for the similarities.
 After all, many people learn to bake cherry pie in the course of their lives, just as casually.
 Via YouTube tutorial, online recipe or with a look in the baking book.
 And then just do it.
 Taste it.
 Do it again.
 Done.
 Self-learning deluxe.
 And coding???